Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Survey of recent techniques

-Deep network architectures can directly provide the classification decisions, or can provide features for the final classifier --- often support vector machines (SVM).
-Both the former~\cite{esteva2017dermatologist,lopez2017skin,harangi2017skin}, and the latter~\cite{sabbaghi2016deep,ge2017exploiting,menegola2017knowledge,codella2017deep} procedures are readily found for melanoma detection.
+Deep network architectures can directly provide the classification decisions, or can provide features for the final classifier --- often Support Vector Machines (SVM).
+Both the former~\cite{esteva2017dermatologist,lopez2017skin,harangi2017skin}, and the latter~\cite{sabbaghi2016deep,menegola2017knowledge,codella2017deep,ge2017exploiting} procedures are readily found for skin lesion analysis.
 We~evaluate those \textbf{choices of adding or not an SVM layer}.
-Also common, are \textbf{ensemble techniques}, which fuse the results~from several classifiers into a final decision~\cite{matsunaga2017image, menegola2017recod, bi2017automatic, devries2017skin, harangi2017skin}.
+Also common, are \textbf{ensemble techniques}, which fuse the results~from several classifiers into a final decision~\cite{menegola2017recod, harangi2017skin, matsunaga2017image, bi2017automatic, devries2017skin}.

-As shown above, the literature on automated melanoma screening is vast: even the limited scope chosen for this survey comprises more than a dozen works.
+As shown above, the literature on automated skin lesion analysis is vast: even the limited scope chosen for this survey comprises more than a dozen works.
 Making comparisons across those techniques was, until very recently, next to impossible due to poorly documented choices of datasets, splits, implementation details, or even evaluation metrics~\cite{fornaciali2016towards}.
 The ISIC Challenge~\cite{codella2017skin} has sharply improved that scenario, by providing standards for data and metrics, and by requiring participants to publish working notes.

 A subtler way ISIC Challenge served the community was by clearly separating validation and test datasets, and by keeping test datasets secret until all evaluations were over.
 When test sets are open, researchers have a strong tendency to optimize hyperparameters on test (\textbf{hyperoptimize on test}, for short).